Changing room: Types

-Changing-stalls
+Changing stalls

-Changing-stalls are small stalls where clothes can be changed in privacy.
+Changing stalls are small stalls where clothes can be changed in privacy.
 Clothes are usually stored in lockers.
 There are usually no separate areas for men and women.
 They are often combined with gender-separated communal showers.
-Most public pools have changing-facilities of this kind alongside communal changing-rooms.
+Most public pools have changing facilities of this kind alongside communal changing-rooms.
 Some other places also offer these changing stalls such as fitness centers.

-Communal changing-rooms
+Communal changing rooms

 Locker rooms are thus named because they provide lockers for the storage of one's belongings.
 Alternatively, they may have a locker room attendant who will keep a person's belongings until one comes to retrieve them.
 Locker rooms are usually open spaces where people change together, but there are separate areas, or separate locker rooms, for men and women.
 Sometimes they are used in swimming complexes.

 Locking devices used in locker rooms have traditionally been key or coin lockers, or lockers that are secured with a combination lock.
 Newer locker rooms may be automated, with robotic machines to store clothes, with such features as a fingerprint scanner to enroll and for later retrieval.
 Locker rooms in some water parks use a microchip equipped wristband.
 The same wristband that unlocks the lockers can be used to purchase food and drinks and other items in the water park.

 Some communal changing rooms are only supposed to be used by groups of persons, not individuals.
 In this case, there may be no lockers.
 Instead, the entire room is locked in order to protect belongings from theft.

-Locker-rooms are also used in many middle schools and high schools.
+Locker rooms are also used in many middle schools and high schools.
 Most of them include showers for after Physical Education.

 At an outdoor sports facility, the changing rooms may be integrated into a pavilion or clubhouse, with other facilities such as seating or a bar.

-(Store-)fitting-rooms
+Fitting rooms (stores)

-Fitting-rooms, or "dressing-rooms", are rooms where people try on clothes, such as in a department store.
+Fitting rooms, or dressing rooms, are rooms where people try on clothes, such as in a department store.
 The rooms are usually individual rooms in which a person tries on clothes to determine fit before making a purchase.
 People do not always use the fitting rooms to change, as to change implies to remove one set of clothes and put on another.
 Sometimes a person chooses to try on clothes over their clothes (such as sweaters or coats), but would still like to do this in private.
 Thus fitting rooms may be used for changing, or just for fitting without changing.